Community Engaged Scholarship Academy: Part 1

 Part 2 of the Community Engaged Scholarship Academy will allow students the ability to put into practice what they have learned about community engaged scholarship.

-Outcomes: Participating graduate students who are able to mostly complete the requirements will be eligible for a $500 award, with a possibility of an additional $500 award.
+Outcomes: Participating graduate students who are able to mostly complete the requirements will be eligible for a $500 award.